Study Guide: Integrals Involving Exponential and Logarithmic Functions

 Test your understanding of the material:

-- Why must you divide by $\ln(a) when integrating the general exponential function a^x?
+- Why must you divide by ?

 - In real-world business applications, if you are given a marginal price-demand function, what mathematical operation must you perform to find the actual price-demand equation?